 George W. Bush signs the No Child Left Behind Act on Jan.
 8, 2002, surrounded by school children and supporters of the bill, including Senators Edward M. Kennedy (D-MA) and John Boehner (R-OH).
 Source: "George W. Bush: Moments That Defined His Presidency," www.washingtonpost.com/AFP (accessed June 16, 2011)

 Standardized tests have been a part of American education since the mid-1800s.
 Their use skyrocketed after 2002's No Child Left Behind Act (NCLB) mandated annual testing in all 50 states.
-US students slipped from being ranked 18th in the world in math in 2000 to 27th in 2012, with a similar decline in science and no change in reading.
+US students slipped from being ranked 18th in the world in math in 2000 to 40th in 2015, and from 14th to 25th in science and from 15th to 24th in reading.
 Failures in the education system have been blamed on rising poverty levels, teacher quality, tenure policies, and, increasingly, on the pervasive use of standardized tests.

 Proponents argue that standardized tests are a fair and objective measure of student ability, that they ensure teachers and schools are accountable to taxpayers, and that the most relevant constituents – parents and students – approve of testing.